sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ### 3D printer size required

 Most of the parts can be printed on a medium sized bed, like Prusa Mk3 or Ender3 printer, but the synchronous generator requires for now a 300x300 printer bed.
 A split part should be produced for it eventually...

+### Printer/Slicer setup

+Parts are not hollow if there is no need to it (like electronic needs).
+Solid parts are easier to print and less prone to artifacts and warping.
+It doesn't require more filament to print them as a solid if infill isen't too intensive.
+Three walls thickness with a 0.4mm nozzle should be ok for side wall.

+For better surface finish, and less finishing work, variable layers heights should be used if you master it.

 ### Material